 looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.
 (Heb.
 12:2)

 Jesus, Author and Finisher of our faith, completed the race that was set before Him, triumphant over sin and crowned with glory.
 Jesus submitted His will to His Father’s will when He was disgraced and mocked by angry sinners and the self-righteous religious leaders.
 He persevered, patiently accepting the unjust opposition of His imperious enemies who, because of their zeal for the Law, condemned Him to a cruel death.
-Jesus endured intense struggle physically and mentally, fixing His eyes on the finish line, the glory that lay ahead for Him.
+Jesus endured intense struggle physically and mentally, fixing His eyes on the finish line, the glory that lay ahead of Him.